Skip to main content

 • Will agency approval be needed?

 Some sponsors restrict the amount of funds that may be automatically carried forward to the next budget period.
-If all funds are not spent by the end of a budget period, the PI may wish to use the unobligated balance or remaining funds in the next budget period.
-In such cases, the PI must request the carry-forward in writing, countersigned by SPARCS, and explain why there are funds remaining at the end of the budget period and how the funds will be used in the next budget period.
+If all funds are not spent by the end of a budget period, the PI may wish to carry over any unobligated balance to the next budget period.
+In such cases, the PI must request the carry-forward in writing, with SPARCS countersigning, and explain why funds remain at the end of the budget period and how they will be used in the next budget period.

 Questions referenced when PMR is reviewed: